Thu Minh: Other appearances on media

 Thu Minh declared that she considers dancesport as "lovers, still in love but could not see it again because of a fear for love blossoming".
 After Dancing With the Stars in 2011, Thu Minh had been "feeling the miss of its abrupt ending for a long time".
 It is said that Thu Minh led many of her fans and colleagues to respect and feel an empathy for her artistic performance and drastic efforts in each of her artistic fields, the Northern-originated singer has always been committed into a challenge and attempting to play her best in any role.
 Judge Khanh Thi mentioned Thu Minh as a hard-working candidate who was the only contestant not showing many "trifling skill" to put a cover on error routines like other candidates but attempting to show skillful techniques of dancesport.
 She mainly focused and boldly tried to imitate routines and style of a 'real' professional dancer throughout the competition.

 In 2012, she became one of four judges for the current hot show in Vietnam The Voice of Vietnam.
 Thu Minh truly found her explosive fame and success through her talented mentoring, a sane judgment and a sensible art instinct.
 Through each round, she proved strongly to be more brilliant with her mentoring position since Thu Minh's team is still anticipated to be at the top at the end of this year.
 She is claimed to be the most favourite judge by contestants and audiences due to her strong voice and notable experiences throughout the show.
 The reality show presented another aspects of Thu Minh in terms of bold multi-talent, being sensitive, loving, sincere, skillful and witty without aggressiveness.
-With tactful sanity from setting up the place – at the castle of Khai Silk – to directly mentoring and inviting selectively elite support from musician Nguyen Hai Phong and Vietnam's diva Hồng Nhung in order to fulfill all students with skillful and advantageous performance and tutorials, Thu Minh's team was expected to be a prosperous package of surprises and marvellous creativity each night.
+With tactful sanity from setting up the place – at the castle of Khai Silk – to directly mentoring and inviting selectively elite support from musician Nguyen Hai Phong and Vietnam's diva Hồng Nhung to fulfill all students with skillful and advantageous performance and tutorials, Thu Minh's team was expected to be a prosperous package of surprises and marvellous creativity each night.

 On 13 January 2013, Huong Tram (top 4 of contestants The Voice of Vietnam from Thu Minh team) was officially crowned as the champion of The Voice in Vietnam for the first season with an outstanding performances with a great contribution of Thu Minh in clever song choices, creative and bold move of modifying the performance.